SaraGandy/website/content/event/BES 2018 talk/index.md

   postcode:
   country: United Kingdom

-summary: I presented some of my PhD work on the impacts of host community composition on Lyme disease hazard in Scotland at the BES conference in December 2018
+summary: I presented some of my PhD work on the impacts of host community composition on Lyme disease hazard in Scotland at the British Ecological Society conference in December 2018
 abstract:

 # Talk start and end times.